DevExpress/dotnet-eud/interface-elements-for-desktop/articles/expression-editor/expression-operators-functions-and-constants.md

 Only expressions that contain export-friendly functions are exported to XLS(X) format.
 Refer to the **XLS(x) Format Export-Friendly** column in the tables above to find out if a function can be exported to XLS(x) format.

-For more information about data exporting, see [exporting](../pivot-table/exporting-and-printing/exporting-and-printing.md)